Zip Co: History

 In July 2022, Zip Co ceased operations in Singapore.

 In October 2022, Zip Co began a wind down from the United Kingdom and ceased operations.

+In mid-July 2026, Zip Co announced that it would withdraw from the New Zealand market, effective 16 August 2026.

+Trademark dispute

+In May 2026, the High Court of Australia upheld a Federal Court of Australia ruling that Zip Co had infringed the intellectual property of Firstmac Limited, another Australian financial services provider which registered "Zip" as a trademark for a loan product in 2004.
+While Zip Co mounted a defence of "honest concurrent use", the High Court found that Zip Co had not acted honestly and had in fact deliberately targeted Firstmac's trademark.

 Products

 The Zip digital wallet has two types of interest free accounts, Zip Pay and Zip Money.
 These accounts can be used with retail partners online and instore anywhere Zip is accepted.

 Zip Pay / Zip Pay in 4

 Zip Pay is a digital wallet that allows customers to purchase immediately and pay later, both in-store and online.

 It provides an interest-free service until the end of each month leaving a $7.95 fee if the amount isn't paid by the due date.
 Accounts are available from $250 up to $1,500.

 At the beginning of each month, customers are sent a summary (called a "statement") of what they have spent and what they have paid for the month.
 They are then given the opportunity to pay it off in full or pay it off for a minimum of $40 a month.
 Those with a $1500 account have to pay a minimum of $80 a month.